Quillen equivalence for chain homotopy categories induced by balanced pairs: Introduction

-An interesting and deep result, due to Chen \cite{Chen10}, is that any admissible balanced pair $(\mathcal{X}, \mathcal{Y})$ of finite dimension gives rise to a triangle-equivalence ${\bf K}(\mathcal{X})\simeq{\bf K}(\mathcal{Y})$ between the chain homotopy categories of complexes.
-It should be noted that there exist admissible balanced pairs of infinite dimension that also induce the corresponding triangle-equivalence of chain homotopy categories.
-For instance, let $R$ be the product of $\aleph_{\omega}$ copies of a field.
-It follows that $R$ is a von Neumann regular ring, and therefore every short exact sequence of left $R$-modules is pure (see \cite[Exercise 29, p.162]{Lam99}).
-Thus every pure projective left $R$-module is also projective, whence $R$ has infinite pure global dimension (see \cite{Os70}).
-Combining this with Corollary \ref{cor:KPP=KPI}, we obtain that the pair $(\mathcal{PP},\mathcal{PI})$ of pure projective left $R$-modules and pure injective left $R$-modules is an admissible balanced pair of infinite dimension such that the chain homotopy categories ${\bf K}(\mathcal{PP})$ and ${\bf K}(\mathcal{PI})$ are always triangulated equivalent, as desired.
+It is noteworthy that there exist admissible balanced pairs of infinite dimension that induce a triangle-equivalence of the corresponding chain homotopy categories.
+For example, let $R$ be a product of $\aleph_{\omega}$ copies of a field.
+Since $R$ is von Neumann regular, every short exact sequence of left $R$-modules is pure (see \cite[Exercise 29, p.162]{Lam99}).
+Consequently, pure projective left $R$-modules are projective, and $R$ has infinite pure global dimension (see \cite{Os70}).
+By Corollary \ref{cor:KPP=KPI}, the pair $(\mathcal{PP},\mathcal{PI})$ of pure projective and pure injective left $R$-modules forms an admissible balanced pair of infinite dimension, yielding a triangulated equivalence between ${\bf K}(\mathcal{PP})$ and ${\bf K}(\mathcal{PI})$, as required.